-Parking Problems
+C C Parking Problems

+TSO

-TSO ROAD
+ROAD

 EXAMPLE

 DISPATCHER "A1"

 UNIT "A1"

-DISPATCHER "A1, 8-7.7 at 2225 Buena Vista, two two five Buena Vista, RP last of
+DISPATCHER "A1, 8-7.7 at 2225 Buena Vista, two two two five Buena Vista, RP last of Jones."

-Jones."

 UNIT "904"

+ALAMEDA POLICE DEPARTMENT Public Safety Dispatcher Training Program

-Note: If calls hold for over 60 minutes make sure a call is placed to the RP advising them of the delay and expected ETA if possible.
+Note: If calls hold for over 60 minutes make sure a call is placed to the RP advising them of the delay and expected ETA is possible.